stolostron/multicloud-operators-subscription/docs/gitrepo_subscription.md

       name: my-git-secret
 ```

-## Subscribing to a self-hosted Git repository with custom or self-signed TLS certificate
+## Subscribing to a self-hosted Git server with custom or self-signed TLS certificate

 If a Git server has a custom or self-signed TLS certificate, you need to associate the channel with a config map to skip the certificate verification.
 Otherwise, the connection to the Git server will fail with an error similar to the following.